M-Hazik/Design-Patterns/Creational Patterns/singleton/singleton problem/README.md

- #Singletons are not thread safe.
+Singletons are not thread safe.

 Hypothaticaly, the singleton instnce should return same name but they dont.
- Their behaviour is unpredictable.
+Moeover, behaviour is unpredictable.

 The code demonstrates the problem of singletons in multi-threaded application.